MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/audio-conferencing-in-office-365/phone-numbers-for-audio-conferencing.md

 Les autres numéros de connexion sont affichés en cliquant sur le lien **Rechercher un numéro local** dans l'invitation à la réunion.

-## <a name="dial-in-phone-numbers-set-on-an-audio-conferencing-bridge"></a>Numéros de téléphone défini sur un pont de conférence audio
+## <a name="dial-in-phone-numbers-set-on-an-audio-conferencing-bridge"></a>Numéros de téléphone d’accès définis sur un pont de conférence audio

 There are two types of audio conferencing phone numbers that can be assigned to your conferencing bridge: **Shared** and **Dedicated**.
 Both types of these numbers can be used by any caller to join audio meetings that are being held in your organization.